open-pioneer/trails-openlayers-base-packages/src/packages/coordinate-search/README.md

 # @open-pioneer/coordinate-search

-This package provides a UI component to search for coordinates in the map or have an input field for coordinates.
+This package provides UI components which allow users to search for coordinates in the map and provide an input field for coordinates.

 ## Usage Coordinate search